-In conjunction with their advisor, students are to ensure that all graduation requirements have been completed.
+In conjunction with their advisor, students are to ensure that all graduation requirements are complete.
 These include completion of core courses, completion of departmental required courses, completion of the minimum credits required for the degree to be awarded, passing of all required examinations, completion of written requirements (dissertation, thesis, essay), achievement of a cumulative GPA of 3.0 or higher, and completion of a practicum (if required).

 Graduation occurs at the University of Pittsburgh at the end of all semesters.
 There are two graduation dates during the summer semester (June and August).
-Students must be registered for one credit during their last semester of study.
-Note that international students must obtain permission from the Office of International Services as to whether they are permitted to register for less than full-time status.
+Students must enroll for one credit during their last semester of study.
+Note that international students must obtain permission from the Office of International Services as to whether they can register for less than full-time status.
 During the last semester students are to contact the Pitt Public Health Office of Student Affairs to complete an application for graduation.
-After the application is completed, the student is responsible for completing all required forms and adhering to all policies and procedures.
-Further information is available on the PITT PUBLIC HEALTH Web site.
+After the application is complete, the student is responsible for completing all required forms and adhering to all policies and procedures.
+Further information is available on the PITT PUBLIC HEALTH Web.